abhishek1961/bookmySeats/README.md

 # Book MY Ticket App

-#App uses Nodejs expressjs in backend and frontend build on Angular 10
+#App uses Nodejs, expressjs, MongoDB in backend and frontend build on Angular 10

 1. Insatall packages of both frontend(client Directory) and backend using npm install